armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/aws-container-marketplace.md

 kubectl apply -f manifests/operator
 ```

-It may take a little bit of time for the Operator to come up.
+Deploying the Operator may take a little bit of time.
 You can monitor its status by running this command:

 ```bash
 kubectl -n spinnaker-operator get pod -owide
 ```

-You're looking for the Deployment to be completely up (READY of `2/2` and STATUS of `Running`)
+You're looking for the deployment to be completely up (READY of `2/2` and STATUS of `Running`).

 ### Creating a SpinnakerService Custom Resource

-The manifest for the SpinnakerService object needs to be updated with these:
+Update the manifest for the SpinnakerService object with these:

-* `AWS_ACCOUNT_ID` (in both ServiceAccount annotations) has to be updated with your account ID, so the ServiceAccount can accesss your AWS IAM roles
+* `AWS_ACCOUNT_ID` (in both ServiceAccount annotations) - your account ID, so the ServiceAccount can access your AWS IAM roles
-* `BUCKET_NAME` (in the SpinnakerService) needs to be updated with the name of your AWS S3 Bucket
+* `BUCKET_NAME` (in the SpinnakerService) - the name of your AWS S3 Bucket

 ```bash
 export AWS_ACCOUNT_ID=111122223333